scrapy/scrapy/docs/experimental/djangoitems.rst

 .. _topics-djangoitem:

+.. module:: scrapy.contrib_exp.djangoitem

 ==========
 DjangoItem
 ==========

-DjangoItems are a class of Item that gets its fields definition from a Django model, you simply create a DjangoItem and specify what Django model it relates to.
+:class:`DjangoItem` is a class of item that gets its fields definition from a Django model, you simply create a :class:`DjangoItem` and specify what Django model it relates to.

-Besides of getting the model fields defined on your Item, DjangoItem provides a mathod to create and populate a Django model instance with the Item data.
+Besides of getting the model fields defined on your item, :class:`DjangoItem` provides a method to create and populate a Django model instance with the item data.

 Using DjangoItem
 ================

-DjangoItem works much like ModelForms in Django, you create a subclass and define its ``django_model`` atribute to ve a valid Django model.
-With this you will get an Item with a field for each Django model field.
+:class:`DjangoItem` works much like ModelForms in Django, you create a subclass and define its ``django_model`` atribute to ve a valid Django model.
+With this you will get an item with a field for each Django model field.

 In addition, you can define fields that aren't present in the model and even override fields that are present in the model defining them in the item.